emmi06334-byte/CRUD-PROJECT/README.md

 # CRUD-PROJECT
-This is my first GitHub repository about JDBC
+This is my first GitHub repository about JDBC CRUD.